strongdm/contrib/logging/ssh/README.md

 ## Requirements
 * Python3
 * SDM logs
+* A [strongDM admin token](https://www.strongdm.com/docs/admin-ui-guide/settings/admin-tokens/admin-tokens) with `SSH Replays` permission

 ## Configuration
-You can adjust the following variables at the top of the script:
+1. You can adjust the following variables at the top of the script:
 * LOG_DIR.
-Folder where the relay logs are located
+Folder where the relay logs are located (absolute path is recommended)
 * LOG_PATTERN.
-Logs name pattern
+Logs name pattern (rarely requires any change)
+2. In your local runtime environment, set the token value above as an environment variable named `SDM_ADMIN_TOKEN`.

-Ideally, configure the script as a CRONJOB.
+3. Ideally, configure the script as a CRONJOB.
 For example (daily config):
 ```
 0 0 * * *
 ```